xiang-bai/xiang-bai.github.io/papers.md

     <h1>Published</h1>
     <ol reversed="reversed">
         <li> X. B., Changhui Tan, Liutang Xue,<br> Global well-posedness and asymptotic behavior for the Euler-alignment system with pressure, <br> J. Differential Equations 407 (2024), 269–310. <a href="https://doi.org/10.1016/j.jde.2024.06.020">doi.org/10.1016/j.jde.2024.06.020</a> </li>
+      <li> X. Bai, Q. Miao, C. Tan and L. Xue, Global well-posedness and asymptotic behavior in critical spaces for the compressible Euler system with velocity alignment, Nonlinearity, 37(2024), no.2, No. 025007, 46pp. </li>
+      <li> X. Bai, C. Tan and L. Xue, Global well-posedness and asymptotic behavior for the Euler-alignment system with pressure, J. Differential Equations, 407 (2024), 269–310. </li>
+      <li> X. Bai, L.-A. Li, X. Xu, Asymptotic stability of rarefaction wave for compressible Euler system with velocity alignment, Nonlinearity 37 (2024), no. 6, No. 065014, 27 pp. </li>
     </ol>
 </div>